stock

 The Concierge Onboarding Model: What It Means in Practice

-The term “concierge onboarding” is used broadly in specialty pharmacy onboarding literature, sometimes to describe nothing more than a faster automated welcome sequence.
+The term “concierge onboarding” is used broadly in the specialty pharmacy onboarding literature, sometimes to refer to nothing more than a faster, automated welcome sequence.
 The operational reality of a genuine concierge model is significantly more demanding — and significantly more effective.

 1. Speed of Initial Contact

-Within 24 hours of prescription receipt — ideally the same business day — a trained onboarding specialist makes personal contact.
+Within 24 hours of receipt of the prescription — ideally the same business day — a trained onboarding specialist makes personal contact.
 Not an automated text.
 Not a mailed welcome packet.
 A call from a named individual who explains their role in the patient’s care journey and signals from the opening that this will be a guided, supported process rather than a series of administrative notices.

 2. Depth of First-Call Engagement

 The concierge specialist is equipped to complete benefits verification, screen for copay assistance eligibility, initiate prior authorization, address clinical questions within scope, and schedule injection training — all in the first contact.
-Every interaction that requires a callback or a departmental transfer is a friction point that increases abandonment risk.
+Every interaction that requires a callback or a departmental transfer is a friction point that increases the risk of abandonment.
 The concierge model eliminates those friction points through comprehensive first-contact capability.

 First-Call Capability Comparison